redox-os/rfcs/text/0000-sysv-shm.md

 	shm: File // Return value of open("shm://")
 }
 ```
-User and group ids plus permission are set according to the `shmflag`.
-So the uid and gid of the calling process should
+User and group ids plus permission are set according to the `shmflg`.
+So the uid and gid of the calling
-be known from the fd to the daemon.
+process should be known from the fd to the daemon.

 `shmget` return -1 on error and a shm id otherwise.

-TODO: Errors (In Redox a special method is called to know the error code)
+TODO: Errors (In Redox a special method is called to know the error code?)
 TODO: Limits, can be set in daemon config.

+### shmat(int shmid, cost void *shmaddr, int shmflg)
+Brings a shared memory segment into calling process address space.

+If possible provided `shmaddr` will be used as the start address (depends on `ipcd` and `mmap`).

+A successful call updates `shm_atime`, `shm_lpid` and `shm_nattch` in the `SysvShmIdDs`.
+So the relibc
+should inform the daemon of the memory map. **This is a bad design because daemon state gets depended on outside
+code.**

+The behavior of the function depends on the `shmflg` as follows:

+SHM_RND: Round down the start address to the nearest multiple of `SHMLBA`.
+Should look if there is a
+Redox counterpart for that constant.

+SHM_EXEC: Allows the content of the segment to be executed (How does it relate to x permission?
+Guess x
+is ignored)

+SHM_RDONLY: Process should have read permission.
+Without it r/w is assumed and attachment fails if the
+process lacks proper access.

+SHM_REMAP: Replace current mappings in the address range (Applicable?)

+### shmdt(cost void *shmaddr)
+Detaches the shared memory segment located at the address specified by `shmaddr`.
+In other words
+reverses the actions of `shmat()`.

+A successful call updates `shm_atime`, `shm_lpid` and `shm_nattch` in the `SysvShmIdDs`.

 ## Control Channel Protocol
+TODO

 # Drawbacks
 [drawbacks]: #drawbacks

+There is no technical drawback just that we are reimplementing an obsolete interface as
 SysV interface is superseded by POSIX ipc/shm mechanisms.
-Therefore newer software should not rely on it.
+Therefore newer software should
+not rely on it.

 # Alternatives
 [alternatives]: #alternatives

 The interface MUST be exposed by relibc to make dependent projects buildable.
+The alternative
-The alternative is to change those apps' source aka understand their logic and implement shared memory in some other way.
+is to change those apps' source aka understand their logic and implement shared memory in some
+other way.

 # Unresolved questions
 [unresolved]: #unresolved-questions

 Is that the way FDs are used in this design aligned with Redox design philosophy?
-We share data structures between relibc and the daemon which defines the way commands are conveyed.
+We share data structures between relibc and the daemon which defines the way commands are
+conveyed.

 In the most simple form a command id following its arguments (defined by the command).